abolfathzade/Synopsis-Analyzer/README.md

 **Archival**:
 * Analyze your media archive, optionally transcoding to an appropriate archival video format like H.264.
 * Run spotlight queries locally by hand, or programatically to find media based on analyzed features.
-* Export analyzed metadata to your SQL database, to run queries on your on the web.
+* Export analyzed metadata to your SQL database, to run queries on your own database schema on the web.

 **Design & Branding**:
 * Analyze content and optionally transcode to an appropriate playback video format like ProRes, MotionJpeg or Apple Intermediate.